 Dad: “If Tommy jumped off a cliff, would you follow him?”

-That comeback about jumping off a cliff really is the go-to line that parents use to keep a kid from caving in to peer pressure, isn’t it?
-It reminds me of the old “You’ll shoot your eye out” line from the movie A Christmas Story.
-Little Ralphie says, “That deadly phrase uttered many times by hundreds of mothers was not surmountable by any means known to kid-dom.”
+That comeback about jumping off a cliff has traditionally been the go-to line that parents have used to keep kids from caving in to peer pressure.
+It reminds me of the “You’ll shoot your eye out” line from the movie A Christmas Story.
+As little Ralphie says about his mother using that line as her excuse not to buy him a BB rifle, “That deadly phrase uttered many times by hundreds of mothers was not surmountable by any means known to kid-dom.”

 Truth be told, though, parents have to warn their kids about jumping off cliffs because peer pressure is such a powerful force.
 In his book There’s A Sheep Born Every Second, David Kirkwood uses that A.P. story about those sheep and writes, “Imagine the peer pressure that last sheep must have felt.
 Surely 1,499 sheep can’t be wrong, can they?”